-A Yoga Teaching: Effortless Effort
+A Yoga Teaching: The Power of Positive

 Real depth doesn’t come from sheer force (grunt yoga), but from the delicate art of balancing effort and surrender.
 “Effortless effort”, as described by B.K.S.
 Iyengar,